Studies include private instrumental lessons, instruction in music theory as well as ensemble playing.

 - Advanced studies: For students who have passed the elementary level.
 Course contents will be designed to meet students’ interests.

-After completing the basic studies in music technology, you will master the principles of the equipment used in instruction, as well as understand the common terminology used for the concepts, equipment and work practises in music technology.
+After completing the basic studies in music technology, you will master the principles of the equipment used in instruction, as well as understand the common terminology used for the concepts, equipment and work practises within music technology.

 Music technology studies consist of the following entities: